50 Abandoned Houses That Are Begging to Be Restored

 If we could wave a wand, we'd want to restore these gorgeous abandoned houses right now.

 This property likely held someone of noble class at some time.
 It’d be a real wonder if it got restored to what it used to be.
-Check out these 31 other homes hiding secrets.
+Maybe they didn’t know these exterior paint colors that can boost your home’s value.

-This house looks like a scene in the prairies of the heartland.
+This house looks like a scene from Little House on the Prairie!
 Imagine watching a storm roll in from the front porch if this home got fixed up.
-One of the most immediate fixes would need to be the roof.
-Find out the 15 silent signs your roof is failing.
+We would advise a trip to America’s favorite home improvement store.

 An abandoned beach house on the Gloucester shore in Massachusetts could be the perfect piece of property for a rehab project.
 Just make sure you’re cleaning windows like the pros if you’ve got a view of the water.